 In addition to being Sport Champions and Champions for Sports, student-athletes are nurtured to care for the community and environment.
 The organising of the Academy Values in Action (VIA) projects is a learning experience that supports our student-athletes’ development as socially responsible citizens who contribute meaningfully to the community, through the learning application of values, knowledge and skills.

-Each of the nine Academy Programme sports and Individual Programme in Sports School work with voluntary welfare organisations as a long-term partner.
+Each of the 10 Academy Programme sports and Individual Programme in Sports School work with voluntary welfare organisations as a long-term partner.
 Student-athletes from each Academy will plan and implement activities to help beneficiaries in their partner organisations.
 Some of the beneficiaries that Sports School partners are the Sunlove Senior Activity Centre @ Golden Saffron, Fei Yue Family Service Centre (Champions Way) and Moral Home for the Aged Sick.

 Student Leadership Programme